 Under the programs, hours are reduced for groups of participating employees, who are then allowed to keep their job with the new, reduced hours of work, and still collect a percentage of unemployment insurance compensation.

 Example: A participating employer might reduce everyone’s hours by 20% instead of laying off 20% of their full-time workforce.

-As I previously mentioned, STC programs are run by state governments and may vary when it comes to the details.
-However, certain federal requirements are to be met by the states in order to receive funding for the programs, including:
+As I previously mentioned, STC programs are run by state governments.
+This means they may vary when it comes to the details.
+However, certain federal requirements are to be met by the states in order to receive funding for the programs.
+These requirements include:

 - The reduction in hours worked must be in lieu of layoffs.

 - Employers must submit an estimate of the number of layoffs that would have occurred without the program.